-We are now able to write the hamiltonian constraints.
-They are given
+We are now able to write the Hamiltonian constraints.
+They are:

-The coefficients in front of the deficit angles and volume elements can be found by counting the number of vertices of type v$_m$ and that of volume elements with f$_n$ as the bottom face.
+The coefficients in front of the deficit angles and volume elements can be found by counting the number of vertices of type v$_m$ and the number of volume elements with f$_n$ as the bottom face.

-Taking the limit of continuum time followed by the Wick rotation, we finally obtain for $\nu=2$
+Taking the limit of continuum time followed by the Wick rotation, we finally obtain, for $\nu=2$,

 The deficit angles are given by

 where the dihedral angles are

 For $\nu=3$ the deficit angles can be found as